espressomd/espresso/doc/sphinx/advanced_methods.rst

 Here we achieved the movement of the fluid by applying external force.
-It can also be done by setting the velocity of the individual ``lbnodes`` on one side of the channel and letting the flow develop, but this is not a very convenient setup because it has to be done at every integration step and the tcl-C communication slows down the computation.
 Another alternative is to set up a wall/rhomboid with velocity.
 This does not mean that the physical boundary is moving, but rather that it transfers specified momentum onto the fluid.